pzchu/Langchain-Chatchat/README.md

 #### Step 2: Chat with RAG

-You can now click `Dialogue` to return to the chat UI， and select `Knowledge Base QA` in `Conversation Mode`.
+You can now click `Dialogue` to return to the chat UI, and select `Knowledge Base QA` in `Conversation Mode`.
 Then in `Knowledge base settings` menu, choose the Knowledge Base you just created.
 Now you can start chatting.

 <div style="display:inline-block" align="center">
   <img src="img/rag-menu-1.png" alt="image1" width="30%"><img src="img/rag-menu-2.png" alt="image2" width="50%">